lukekeyte/simba-docs/docs/faq/index.md

 ### How can I improve convergence for difficult models?
 If your model is having convergence issues, try these approaches:
-1. Increase the temperature slightly to avoid very stiff reaction networks
+1. Adjust the solver tolerance parameters using the `rtol` and `atol` options
-2. Adjust the solver tolerance parameters using the `rtol` and `atol` options
+2. Reduce the size of your chemical network if possible
-3. Try running the model with a smaller chemical time to reach a stable state, then use those results as initial conditions for a longer run
+3. Simplify your chemical network by removing unimportant reactions
-4. Simplify your chemical network by removing unimportant reactions
+4. Increase/decrease the temperature very slightly

 ### How do I interpret the output from SIMBA?
 The terminal output provides a summary of the model parameters, integration statistics, and key results like the most abundant species and dominant reactions.
 More detailed results are stored in the returned solution object, which can be accessed for custom analysis or visualized using the built-in `Analysis` module.